mattsemar/dsp-personal-logistics/readme.md

 In some cases, warpers and energy from Icarus will be used.
 This mostly happens when the nearby source for an item is a station with low energy or no warpers.
 When this happens a UI message will be shown.

+### Build Preview Navigation
+To have your mecha queue up an order to fly to the nearest build preview, you can use CTRL+R (again to disable).
+It will prioritize the build previews that are farther north, but sometimes gets stuck.
+This feature is mostly for the directionally challenged, like the author of this mod, who get turned around frequently, especially in games

+For best results start flying before engaging this mode.
+Also, don't expect to be able to leave it unattended while you play with the dog.
+It gets stuck, especially when the mecha's energy runs low.
+This is a much slower option than manually flying to each Build Preview location.

+### Request Modes
+The `Station Request Mode` config option can be used to change which stations will be used for supplying your mecha's inventory.
+The different modes are

+* All - (default) Takes items from any station that has it, regardless of supply or demand.
+Closest stations have highest priority
+* AnySupply - Takes items from any station with item set to, "Supply" (PLS) or "Remote Supply", "Local Supply" (ILS)
+* IlsDemandRules - Follows the same rules as a nearby ILS with Remote Demand/Local Demand set.
+Will not take from PLS on other planets
+* IlsDemandWithPls - Same as IlsDemandRules but also takes from PLS on other planets set to Supply

+Note that the last two have not been as extensively tested as the first 2, and reproducible bug reports are always welcome

 ## How to install